simerplaha/akka-typed-stasher/README.md

 Plug returns a `Behavior[Push[T]]` that accepts `Push` commands only.
 This restricts outside actors to only send `Push` commands to the `Stash`.

-The processor actor will access to all the Stash commands.
+The processor actor has access to all the Stash commands.

 ```scala
 def stashedCommandProcessor(stash: ActorRef[DedicatedStashCommand[MyCommand]]) =